PdxCodeGuild/Programming101/units/unit-2.md

 # result: Hello Anthony!
 ```

+#### Variable names:

+- must start with a letter or the underscore character
+- cannot start with a number
+- can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
+- are case-sensitive (age, Age and AGE are three different variables)

+**Valid variable names:**

+    username = 'Athena'
+    user_name = 'Dionysus'
+    _user_name = 'Aphrodite'
+    userName = 'Poseidon'
+    USERNAME = 'Hera'
+    username2 = 'Artemis'

+**Invalid variable names:**

+    2username = 'Nyx'        # cannot begin with a number
+    user-name = 'Hades'      # no hyphens
+    u$ern&me = 'Cerberus'    # no special characters other than underscores
+    user name = 'Persephone' # no spaces

 - [variable code demo](https://repl.it/@pdxadmin/variables)
 - [read more here](https://www.w3schools.com/python/python_variables.asp)
 - Complete [Exercise 4](https://learnpythonthehardway.org/python3/ex4.html) of Learn Python the Hard Way
   [Back to top](#top)
+---
 ### <a id="fstring">f-strings</a>

 Let's say we want to print a message to the user with some information that we have about them: